The long wait is over and the new iPhone is now available to buy. Here's what you need to know about the fancy new iPhone X.

 When is the iPhone X release date?

-Announced on 12 September the iPhone X will be available to pre-order on 27 October and will then go on sale with a release date of 3 November.
+Announced on 12 September the iPhone X became available to pre-order on 27 October and officially went on sale on 3 November.

 How much does the iPhone X cost?